Getting an eSIM for your trip to China is a very smart move.

 SimOptions works with iPhone, Samsung Galaxy, Google Pixel and all the other major devices.
 You can see the list of compatible phones here.

-One of the biggest advantages is being able to use your eSIM’s data while keeping your existing physical SIM for any emergency calls.
+One of the biggest advantages is being able to use your eSIM’s data while keeping your existing physical SIM for any emergency calls (the same goes for Airalo).

 Why it’s great for your trip to China: